 All lasers addressed by this manual emit a visible beam of red light.
-No infrared, ultraviolet, x-ray or other non-visible radiation is emitted from these products.
+No infrared, ultra-violet, x-ray or other non-visible radiation is emitted from this product.

 This low-power laser cannot be used to burn, cut or drill.
-Even so you should use caution because the beam is concentrated.
+Even so, you should use caution, because the beam is concentrated.
 It could become focused to a pinpoint within the human eye.
 Never look directly into the laser beam or stare at its bright reflections - just as you should avoid staring at the sun or other very bright light sources.

-If this is your first experience using a laser, review the Rules for Laser Safety on the back cover of this booklet.
+Review the Rules for Laser Safety on the back cover of this booklet.